samanthaannalger/AlgerProjects/Protocols/Plant_Extraction_Standard_Protocol.md

 1. Write in lab notebook:

-​	a.
+   ​a.
 Procedure to be done

-​	b.
+   ​b.
 Date

-​	c.
+   ​c.
 Headings for lab ID, field ID, etc.

-​	d.    name(s) of individuals doing extractions
+   ​d.    name(s) of individuals doing extractions

-1. Get the following materials ready:
+2. Get the following materials ready:

 - Clean lab bench with 10% bleach and enthanol
 - scale, weigh boats, kim wipes, 2 small beakers labeled w/ 10% bleach and 70% ethanol (use DI water when diluting bleach and ethanol).